XuandongZhao/MiniSQL/README.md

 ## Function

 - creation/deletion of the table
-- the creation/deletion of the index
+- creation/deletion of the index
 - insertion/deletion/find of the table record

 ## Overview